9Bakabaka/StarLightTeaHouseBot/README.md

 ### Most of the functions can be toggled in main()

 ### About Bot Token:
-Create a file named "bottoken" at the same folder as the script and put your token in it.
+Create a text file named "bottoken" at the same folder as the script and put your token in it.

 ### About Status
 Use command "/status" to check server status.
 Including CPU, memory usage and network latency.

 ### About welcome message:
 Bot would send a **welcome message** to any new user entered the group chat.
-Use "/groupwelcome <parameter>" to set welcome message, filter and verification message.
+Use "/groupwelcome \<parameter\>" to set welcome message, filter and verification message.
 Only group admins can change these settings.
 Usages (Also try "/groupwelcome" for usages in chat):
 /groupwelcome <on/off> Toggle group welcome message.
 /groupwelcome setmsg <message> Set group welcome message.
 /groupwelcome verify <on/off> Toggle group verify.